tqh/uglifyjs-maven-plugin/README.md

 =====================

 A maven plugin that runs uglifyjs on a directory of javascript files.

-Based on
+Based on the excellent https://github.com/kawasima/handlebars-maven-plugin

 Introduction
 ------------

 uglifyjs-maven-plugin is used to run uglify on the javascript files of your project.
-Based on the excellent https://github.com/kawasima/handlebars-maven-plugin

 Goals
 -----